 By developing a strong posterior chain and engaging in unilateral work, we can correct some of those deficiencies.
 In addition, putting on some muscle mass (especially on the trunk of the body) can serve to create actual “body armor.”
 This additional musculature makes you more resistant to incoming body shots and pressure.
 Lifting weights also creates more robust ligaments, tendons, and tendon attachments, which will mean fewer of the contact and non-contact injuries that plague combat sport athletes.
-Lifts such as the kettlebell swing and power clean (staples of Power Athlete’s Grindstone program) even teach the nervous system how to receive, absorb and then redirect force to help your body do a better job of taking and giving a hit.
+Lifts such as the kettlebell swing and power clean (staples of many Power Athlete program’s) even teach the nervous system how to receive, absorb and then redirect force to help your body do a better job of taking and giving a hit.

 A Sharper Blade and Better Aim

 Purposeful strength training allows us to slow things down and better understand how an athlete moves.
 Lifting gives us a better understanding of how the body operates, how the anatomical functions of our skeletal and muscular structures organize to create movement.
 In the high-stress environment of sport training, it is challenging to take a step back and really focus on quality of movement.
 Strength and conditioning gives you an opportunity to analyze complex movement patterns and fine-tune them for optimal performance.
 Athletes who engage in strength and conditioning have a unique opportunity to improve body awareness, muscular control, and coordination.